leahcimali/KafkaMongo-HeartDiseaseProject/README.md

 http://localhost:9021/

-### Creation and configuration of Topic and connector can be done with concrol-center API or Manualy
+### Creation and configuration of Topics and connectors can be done with control-center API or Manualy.

 ## TOPIC CREATION